Cubitect/cubiomes-viewer/README.md

 The tool features a map viewer that outlines the biomes of the Overworld, Nether and End dimensions, with a wide zoom range and with toggles for each supported structure type.
-The active Minecraft version and seed can be changed on the fly while a matching seeds list stores a working buffer of seeds for examination.
+The active game version and seed can be changed on the fly while a matching seeds list stores a working buffer of seeds for examination.